Vladimir Dekanozov

-Vladimir Georgievich Dekanozov (Влади́мир Гео́ргиевич Декано́зов; June 1898 – 23 December 1953) was a Soviet senior state security operative and diplomat.
+Vladimir Georgievich Dekanozov (Владимир Георгиевич Деканозов; June 1898 – 23 December 1953) was a Soviet senior state security operative and diplomat.

 According to the sentence issued by Military Collegium of the Supreme Court of the Soviet Union he was an associate of the "Lavrentiy Beria gang" and was sentenced to death in 1953.
 The sentence was carried out shortly after.

 Biography

 Early life

 According to his official biography, Vladimir Dekanozov was born in Baku, in the Baku Governorate (now Azerbaijan), to the family of George Dekanozishvili, founder of the Party of Georgian Social-Federalists.
 The Georgian name Dekanozishvili, meaning Son of a Deacon, allegedly indicated a Georgian noble family belonging to the Georgian Orthodox Church.
 (Compare his Russian-language alleged surname, Protopopov, with the Russian Orthodox Church rank of "protopop" – – translated as "protopope" or "dean").
 Although Dekanozov identified as a Georgian, some rumors falsely suggested that he might have had Armenian heritage due to his russified name.
 These rumours are known to have originated as a joke made by Georgian-born Joseph Stalin, who frequently teased and mocked Dekanozov.

 Some historians have concluded that he assumed the name "Dekanozov" and a Georgian ethnic identity in order to hide his true origin, an action that was quite common among the Bolsheviks.
 According to the Lithuanian writer Liudas Dovydenas, who knew him, the blonde and blue-eyed Dekanozov was not Georgian, but rather a person from Estonia.
 Dovydenas asserted that Dekanozov's father was an ethnic Russian and that his mother was from a Jewish family assimilated to Baltic German culture.
 This is also supported by a statement by J. Edgar Hoover, presumably based on British intelligence, that Dekanozov was born in Estonia and that his real name was Ivan Vasilyevich Protopopov.